The Darkest Hour (film): Release

-The Darkest Hour was released on December 25, 2011, in the United States in 2D, 3D and RealD 3D.
+The Darkest Hour was released in the United States on December 25, 2011.
 The DVD release date was April 10, 2012, by Summit Entertainment.
-In the United Kingdom, it was released theatrically on January 13, 2012 and on DVD on May 21, 2012.
+In the United Kingdom, it was released theatrically on January 13, 2012, and on DVD on May 21, 2012.

 Reception

-Rotten Tomatoes gives a score of 12% based on reviews from 59 critics and an average score of 3.16/10.
-The site's critical consensus reads, "Devoid of believable characters or convincing visual effects, this may be The Darkest Hour for the careers of all involved."

 The Hollywood Reporter criticized the film for having a "flatlining screenplay and the absence of even a single compelling character", and The New York Times wrote that it has "a depressing failure of imagination".
 Writing for Slant Magazine, Budd Wilkins called it "a dimwitted 3D sci-fi travesty" and wrote, "Indifferently structured, Jon Spaihts's lame-brained script knows no narrative contrivance it doesn't love and, what's worse, blows its expositional load in the first 10 minutes, bringing together a quintet of cardboard cutout leads."
 Joe Leydon of Variety called it a "modestly inventive and involving variation on a standard-issue sci-fi doomsday scenario".

+Accolades

+The Darkest Hour was awarded the prize for Best Movie for Mature Audiences at the MovieGuide Awards.